JayWood/jw-wpcli-random-posts/README.md

 **NEW** - using `wp jw-random cleanup <options>` this script now cleans up after itself.

-> Thanks to [BaconIpsum.com](https://baconipsum.com/) for providing the API for the content and [Justin Sternberg](https://twitter.com/Jtsternberg) for letting me know about it in his old code :) - Also thanks to [SetGetGo.com](http://randomword.setgetgo.com/) for the random word generator API
+> Thanks to [Loripsum.net](http://loripsum.net/) for providing the API for the content - Also thanks to [SetGetGo.com](http://randomword.setgetgo.com/) for the random word generator API

 ## Support on Beerpay
 Enjoy this nifty tool, or want to see a feature come to life, buy me a few :beers: and let's do this!